Call us: 651-291-7263

 Medical Expenses

-No fault insurance will cover your medical expenses up to $20,000 per policy.
+No-fault insurance will cover your medical expenses up to $20,000 per policy.
 This coverage includes any treatment, like medical, chiropractic, or prescription medication, and mileage to and from appointments.

 Non-Medical Expenses

-No fault insurance doesn’t cover property damage or pain and suffering that may result from the accident.
+No-fault insurance doesn’t cover property damage or pain and suffering that may result from the accident.
 You must make a separate property damage claim through your insurance company.
 If the insurance company refuses to pay, you may need to take legal action.

-Getting Compensation Beyond No Fault Limits
+Is Getting Compensation Beyond No Fault Limits Possible?

-If you want more compensation beyond what the no fault policy allows, there are a few options.
-You may file a personal injury lawsuit if you’d like to receive more compensation past the no fault policy.
+If you want more compensation beyond what the no-fault policy allows, there are a few options.
+You may file a personal injury lawsuit if you’d like to receive more compensation past the no-fault policy.

 You’re eligible to do so if you can prove that the fault of another driver caused the accident or if you meet the following criteria: